David-VG/betaflight-tx-lua-basic/README.md

-# betaflight-tx-lua-basic
+# inav-tx-lua-basic
-Basic set of scripts to configure Betaflight from your Taranis TX (OpenTx)
+This is a rebrand for iNav of a basic set of scripts to configure betaflight from your Taranis TX (OpenTx).

 This is a simplied set of configuration 'lua' scripts, based on the v0.3 version of the '[betaflight-tx-lua-scripts](https://github.com/betaflight/betaflight-tx-lua-scripts)' repository.
 The 'betaflight-tx-lua-scripts' repository now contains many more screens.
 This version has only the "PIDs", "Rates" and "VTX" screens.